cournape/Bento/doc/source/tutorial.rst

 Installed vs non-installed files
 --------------------------------

-Bento has two distinct categories of data files:
+Bento makes the distinction between the two following categories:

     * installed files (data files): those files are part of the installed package